stanleyedward/learn_cuda/12_scan_brentKung/readme.md

 - if the resources are insufficent and the hardware serializes the threadblocks, it may incur ovvrehead unncescessarily.
 - therefore we serialize it ourselves by applying thread coarsening

-## SOlution to low work efficiency is Thread coarsening
+## Solution to low work efficiency is Thread coarsening
 - in the context of scan, is via segmented scan
 - ie each thread scans a segment sequentially (which is more work efficeint)
--
+-  only scan partial sums of each segment in parallel